Intentions

 Churchmead operates a 5 Year GCSE flight path.
 In KS3, students are given a wide variety and diet of numerous elements of the curriculum before they select their subjects going into KS4.
 Great time and effort is put into ensuring that students benefit from their lessons, these include:

-• Lessons are differentiated to ensure that all students are challenged and make effective progress
+- Lessons are adapted to ensure that all students are challenged and make effective progress

 Students are taught in the most appropriate grouping for each individual subject.